 While in practicum, students should be engaged in activities commensurate to their social work program and level of training and should avoid activities expressly prohibited by their programs.
+Behavior analytic activities should be checked with their supervisor as well as reference the BACB for ideas and activities that are acceptable.
 Questions regarding appropriate practicum activities can be directed to the Faculty Liaison.